Her lawsuit almost crippled California unions. This is how she thinks they can survive.

 If the ax falls, the teacher behind the original lawsuit thinks unions will still be relevant, and that many of her peers would still want to participate in them.
 But Rebecca Friedrichs thinks their future is in close, local representation instead of the big statewide organizations that influence state and national politics.

-She said she’s talked with thousands of teachers since she became well known as a union critic a decade ago.
+She said she’s talked with thousands of teachers since she became well-known as a union critic a decade ago.
 She says they ask her, “Is there a way I can remain in my local and withdraw from the state and national” teacher unions?

 That means they want to participate in the local branch of the teacher union, but don't want to keep paying dues to the massive California Teachers Association or the National Education Association.

-She visited The Sacramento Bee Editorial Board on Tuesday with representatives from two other organizations that tend to be critical of public employee unions’ influence over state governments, the California Policy Center and Michigan’s Mackinac Center.
+She visited The Sacramento Bee editorial board on Tuesday with representatives from two other organizations that tend to be critical of public employee unions’ influence over state governments, the California Policy Center and Michigan’s Mackinac Center.

 Their side senses victory with President Donald Trump’s appointment of Justice Neil Gorsuch to the Supreme Court tilting the balance in their favor.
 Unions expect the same result, and have been running membership drives and lobbying for new labor-friendly laws to bolster their strength.